romzorus/karnaboo/README.md

 - [ ] add in the database an attribute to client/DISS/REPS to track the status of the host (script executed successfully, still in progress, failed)
 - [ ] introduce multi-threading for registration requests handling so that multiple hosts can send requests at the same time
 - [ ] introduce multi-threading for enforcement so that each thread can handle a host (sending instructions -> wait for return -> deal with return after)
+- [ ] add possibility to have clients directly handled by a REPS (small infrastructures without the need for DISS)

 *** Agent side ***
 - [ ] solution to execute the script while the agent is closed (apt-mirror can take several hours to finish...), and when the agent is opened again, it can continue the job where it left it